 “On the last and greatest day of the festival, Jesus stood and said in a loud voice, “Let anyone who is thirsty come to me and drink.
 Whoever believes in me, as Scripture has said, rivers of living water will flow from within them.”
 (John 7:37-38)

-The passage discusses all of Yeshua’s teaching at the feast of booths in Jerusalem, and explains that when he was speaking of this living water, he was referring to the Holy Spirit, which was to be poured out on the believers.
+The passage discusses all of Yeshua’s teaching at Sukkot in Jerusalem, and explains that when he was speaking of this living water, he was referring to the Holy Spirit, which was to be poured out on the believers.

 How about that?
 No wonder it caused sparks to fly and discussions about whether he was or was not the Messiah.
 Yeshua was also referencing Isaiah 55, a chapter calling the people of Israel in particular to salvation.
 It begins like this,